Skip to content

 The Rain Protocol: A Professional Guide to Stucco Application in Wet Weather

-The technical answer is: It depends on the phase.
-Stucco relies on hydration to cure, but it requires evaporation to harden.
-Excessive moisture can ruin the chemical bond.
-This guide outlines the strict protocols we use to determine when it is safe to apply stucco in the rain.
+The technical answer is: It depends entirely on the phase.
+Cementitious stucco relies on moisture for hydration to cure, but it requires controlled evaporation to set correctly.
+Excessive bulk water can ruin the chemical bond.
+This guide outlines the strict protocols utilized to determine when it is safe to apply stucco during rainfall.

 Free Assessment